 Other critical issues involving the FLSA include clarifying and addressing employee/employer rights and responsibilities as more and more workers work remotely, at least in some capacity.
 Virtual/remote work can affect the calculation of time worked and a worker's right to overtime.
 For example, when workers are expected to answer calls/email outside of regularly scheduled hours, should they be compensated?
 As the work place evolves, the FLSA will be adjusted/amended to reflect the evolving work force.

-For more information, or if you have any wage and hour questions, please contact the dedicated Atlanta wage and hour attorneys at Buckley Beal, LLP for an immediate consultation.
+For more information, or if you have any wage and hour questions, please contact the dedicated Atlanta wage and hour attorneys at Buckley Beal LLP for an immediate case evaluation.